The Old Bega Hospital Regional Community Cultural Centre

 For hospital services go to the South East Regional Hospital, phone 02 6491 9999

 The Old Bega Hospital is owned by Crown Lands, part of the NSW government, and since 1990 has been managed by a Reserve Land Manager (formerly a Reserve Trust) established under the Crown Lands Management Act.
 In September 2014 the then Reserve Trust adopted a strategic plan (2.5MB pdf file) which set out its vision for the future of the site and was the basis of an application for funding from the NSW government.
+In May 2015 the Trust adopted a draft management plan (800kB pdf), and a draft proposal for a regional community and cultural centre (700kB pdf) to be accommodated on the site once the main building was restored.
 In February 2015 the NSW government offered a grant of $500,000 towards replacing the roof of the main building, conditional on a further $1.74m being found to complete the restoration project.
-Following that offer, the Friends of the Old Bega Hospital and the Reserve Trust met with many parties to work out what is required to find the additional money to make the restoration a reality.
-In May 2015 the Trust adopted a draft management plan (800kB pdf), and a draft proposal for a regional community and cultural centre (700kB pdf) to be accommodated on the site once the main building has been restored.
+Following that offer, the Friends of the Old Bega Hospital and the Reserve Trust met with many parties to find the additional money to make restoration a reality.
+We never got that $500,000, but we did get $100,000 from the NSW Heritage Near Me program, which enabled us to engage Sibling Architecture to produce a concept plan and costing, which got us initial development approval.
+That led to a $3m grant from the NSW Regional Communities Development Fund (funded from 'poles and wires' money), then a $421,000 grant from the Crown Reserves Improvement Fund, a $1.5m Commonwealth Black Summer Bushfires Recovery grant, and a further $600,000 from the RCDF as prices rose through the COVID period to ensure we could at least complete the core of the restoration, if not fully complete it.
+Design5 Architects did detailed planning and costings.
+Following two rounds of tendering, Leser Build was appointed as builder.
+Restoration work got under way in June 2023 and was completed in December 2024.
+And a very beautiful job it is too.

 Friends of the Old Bega Hospital was incorporated in 2013 to assist the Reserve Land Manager to restore the Hospital's heritage and community values.
 Membership is open to all.